SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In the *~\\.sasview\\plugin_models* directory, copy the appropriate files (using the examples above as templates) to mymodel.py (and mymodel.c, etc) as required, where "mymodel" is the name for the model you are creating.
+In the *~\\.sasview\\plugin_models* directory, copy the appropriate files (we recommend using the examples above as templates) to mymodel.py (and mymodel.c, etc) as required, where "mymodel" is the name for the model you are creating.

 *Please follow these naming rules:*